nodejs/build/ansible/README.md

 ### Docker host configuration options

-When configuring a Docker host using the `jenkins/docker-host.yml` playbook, your host_vars file for the new host(s) will need to have a special set of options to configure the containers run on the host.
+When configuring a Docker host using the `jenkins/docker-host.yml` playbook, your inventory file for the new host(s) will need to have a special set of options to configure the containers run on the host.
 It should look something like this: